2 New Features and Changes

 With the newly added function attribute

-, microarchitectural optimizations can be applied independently from thetarget-cpu
+tune-cpu, microarchitectural optimizations can be applied independently from thetarget-cpuattribute or TargetMachine CPU. -

 The

-sanitizer is added to the integer sanitizer-fsanitizer=integer
+-fsanitize=unsigned-shift-basesanitizer is added to the integer sanitizer-fsanitizer=integerto improve security. -

 The WebAssembly backend is now enabled in LLVM. when enables you to generate WebAssembly binaries with LLVM and Clang.

-CMake updated to version 3.20.2
+CMake Updated to Version 3.20.2

 This version includes notable changes such as the following: